google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS1E04-are-designers-born-or-made.md

-This week Mustafa speaks to Paul Lewis, a Developer Advocate on the Google Developer Relations Team, about whether we are born with a natural ability to design or develop or whether life opportunities and our environment that we grew up in dictates our successes.
+This week Mustafa speaks to Paul Lewis, a Developer Advocate on the Google Developer Relations Team, about whether we are born with a natural ability to design & develop or whether life opportunities and our environment that we grew up in dictates our successes.

 <img src="/web/shows/designer-vs-developer/podcast/images/dvd-s01-e04-cover.jpg" class="attempt-right">